tgritsaev/cpp-tasks/README.md

 # cpp-projects
-This repository contains my solutions for c++ tasks.
+This repository contains some of my solutions for tasks on c++ language.